 "Honestly, when it comes to safflower planting, scattering seeds in the furrows made by the ox-drawn plough, and that serves as our planting guide, or throwing seeds across the field before ploughing, and then passing with the ox-drawn plough to cover them, is the common way."
 (FGD, farmers, Mukulu Ward, 16th Nov 2024).

-The findings align with several studies (Dlamini and Ngulube, 2024; Ndimbwa et al., 2022; Phiri et al.,2019; Solonkin et al., 2024; Akinnagbe et al., 2024; Islam & Islam, 2020; Makangila & Ahmad, 2023).
-Bray & Neilson, 2017; Emongor and Emongor, 2023) Despite their geographical variations, all report low knowledge of crop farming among farmers.
+The findings align with several studies (Dlamini & Ngulube, 2024; Ndimbwa et al., 2022; Phiri et al.,2019; Solonkin et al., 2024; Akinnagbe et al., 2024; Islam & Islam, 2020; Makangila & Ahmad, 2023; Bray & Neilson, 2017; Emongor & Emongor, 2023).
+Despite their geographical variations, all report low knowledge of crop farming among farmers.
 One possible explanation is that limited access to agricultural extension could be a major factor.
 The services provide farmers with the relevant information and hands-on experience they need to make informed decisions about their farming enterprises (Akinnagbe et al., 2024).

 It is a fact on the ground that access to extension is limited in Tanzania.
 For example, in the year 2023, only 18% of farmers reported accessing extension services in Tanzania (Masanja et al., 2023).
-According to Msuya et al.,2017;Masanja et al.,2023) access to extension advice for crop production increases agricultural productivity.
+According to Msuya et al. (2017) and Masanja et al.(2023), access to extension advice for crop production increases agricultural productivity.

 3.3 Respondents’ Attitudes Towards Safflower Production